rempic/911forecast_webapp/README.md

 # [911 Forecast](http://www.911forecast.site.com/) by Remigio Picone, Insight Data science 2017

-During my Insight Data Science project I developped an application to improve medical emergency responce by forcasting  911 calls.
-The dataset I used came from Montogmery Country, PA.
-I mainly used this dataset because it is updated in real-time.
+During my Insight Data Science project I developped an application to improve  emergency responce by forcasting  911 calls.
+In particualr I focuse on medical emergency and used a dataset of 911 calls streamed in realtime from Montogmery Country, PA (link)